Weiming-Hu/DeepAnalogs/Tutorials/202301_Workshop/README.md

-# ENVISIONING THE FUTURE OF MACHINE LEARNING AND GIS
+# Envisioning the Future of Machine Learning and GIS

 This tutorial is created for the hands-on workshop, titled "ML based similarity matrix in AnEn:  A tutorial of how to train and instantiate a deep learning LSTM + CNN for ensemble modeling".